Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 How do I submit an application?

 Applications must be submitted using the online form.
-We do not require any additional documents at this stage and ask that you please refrain from sending in any CVs.
+We do not require any additional documents at this stage and ask that you please refrain from sending in any CVs, certificates or transcripts.

 Can applicants apply from disciplines other than biomedical science?